riyandifirman/booking-barbershop/README.md

-# Program Booking Barbershop C++ :computer:
+# Barbershop Booking Program C++ :computer:
-Program booking barbershop sederhana menggunakan C++ <br>
+Simple barbershop booking program using C++ <br>
-Ditujukan untuk memenuhi tugas besar mata kuliah Struktur Data dan Algoritma
+Intended to fulfill the big task of Data Structure and Algorithm course

 ## How to Use? :memo:
 1. Save Data_Karyawan.txt and main.cpp at the same folder